Skip to main content

 Forecasting:

-• Short-term hand object prediction: Given a video clip, predict the next active objects, and, for each of them, predict the next action, and the time to contact.
+• Short Term object interaction anticipation: Given a video clip, predict the next active objects, and, for each of them, predict the next action, and the time to contact.

 • Quickstart: Open in Colab